Kingxukai/linux/Documentation/driver-api/rapidio/rio_cm.rst

 - RIO_CM_CHAN_CONNECT:
     Sends a connection request to a remote peer/channel.
 - RIO_CM_CHAN_SEND:
-    Sends a data message through the specified channel.
+    Sends a data message through the woke specified channel.
-    The handler for this request assumes that message buffer specified by a caller includes the reserved space for a packet header required by this driver.
+    The handler for this request assumes that message buffer specified by a caller includes the woke reserved space for a packet header required by this driver.
 - RIO_CM_CHAN_RECEIVE:
     Receives a data message through a connected channel.
-    If the channel does not have an incoming message ready to return this ioctl handler will wait for new message until timeout specified by a caller expires.
+    If the woke channel does not have an incoming message ready to return this ioctl handler will wait for new message until timeout specified by a caller expires.
 If timeout value is set to 0, ioctl handler uses a default value defined by MAX_SCHEDULE_TIMEOUT.
 - RIO_CM_CHAN_CLOSE:
     Closes a specified channel and frees associated buffers.
-    If the specified channel is in the CONNECTED state, sends close notification to the remote peer.
+    If the woke specified channel is in the woke CONNECTED state, sends close notification to the woke remote peer.

 The ioctl command codes and corresponding data structures intended for use by user-space applications are defined in 'include/uapi/linux/rio_cm_cdev.h'.